multiversx/mx-docs/docs/sovereign/setup.md

  This guide is a preliminary version and not the final documentation for sovereign chains.
 It serves as a starting point for setting up a sovereign chain on a local machine.
 :::

 This guide will help you set up and deploy contracts on a sovereign chain.
-Follow these steps carefully to ensure a successful deployment.
+Follow these steps carefully to ensure a successful deployment, but before starting make sure you have installed all what you need (see [Software dependencies](/sovereign/software-dependencies)).

 ## Step 1: Create a New Wallet